Renowned road safety expert Dinesh Mohan succumbs to COVID-19 | Education

 Pedestrian and bicyclist safety and child restraint regulations, vehicle crashworthiness and road safety research, design of safer truck fronts, analysis of highway crashes, analysis of tractor driver vibrations and interaction between safety and environmental policies and developing safer ways for various modes of transportation to safely share the roadways, are among the noteworthy researches by him.

 ''Deeply shocked to learn about the passing of a giant of #injury prevention.
 Dinesh Mohan was an innovate, driven and fun leader in the field.
 Co-founder of the series of World Conferences and visionary #roadsafety champion.
 He leaves a huge legacy.
-Rest in peace my friend,'' Etienne Krug, Director, Social Determinants of Health at WHO, said in a tweet.
+Rest in peace my friend,'' Etienne Krug, Director, Social Determinants of Health at World Health Organisation, said in a tweet.

+IIT Delhi said in a statement, ''it is a huge loss for all the faculty, students and staff at TRIPP, IIT Delhi and all those known to him at the institute and the traffic safety community in India and the rest of the world.
+We all pray the almighty to give his family the strength to overcome this huge loss''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)